 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of Exophiala spinifera is a dermatiaceous fungus that is widely distributed in soil, plants, water and decaying wood material.
+Coloured scanning electron micrograph (SEM) of Exophiala spinifera is a dermatiaceous fungus that is widely distributed in soil, plants, water and decaying wood material.
 E. spinifera initially grows as yeast-like cells that are brownish to greenish-black in colour.
 The yeast colonies then develop compact hyphae which form a velvety mycelium.
 The mycelium develops short tufts of aerial hyphae (shown here).
 As well as being a common saprophyte in nature, Exophiala spinifera can cause various human subcutaneous infections including: mycetoma, cutaneous phaeohyphomycosis and chromoblastomycosis.
 These infections are often associated with organ transplants.
 Magnification: x400 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.